 Convert Text to SVG

-A free, 100% local text to svg converter.
-Type your text, pick a font you can actually see, and download clean SVG markup.
+A free, 100% local Text to SVG converter.
+Type your text, pick a font you can actually see, and download a vector SVG with the glyphs already outlined as paths.
 Built for headlines, React components, logos, and social graphics.

 Text to SVG